Lupin3000/RPLidar/readme.md

 ## Error

-> Depending on the rights settings, there may be problems with reading rights under Linux.
-Following quick and dirty solution can help.
+> Root privilege is needed to access the ttyUSB device under Linux.
+Following quick and dirty solution can help or add KERNEL=="ttyUSB*", MODE="0666" to the configuration of udev, and reboot.

 ```shell
 # list device and permissions